czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 In general, there is some correlation that exists, but it isn't strong (r-squared = 0.35).

 The top right of the graph shows candidates who poll well who are mentioned by their peers often.
 The data suggests that if you are mentioned a lot, you are probably polling well.
 However, some candidates to manage to fly under the radar.
-Notably Joe Biden during the fourth and fifth debate was mentioned about as much as John Delaney.
+Joe Biden and John Delaney were mentioned about the same amount during the fourth and fifth debates.
 Biden polls around 30% while Delaney polls at around 0%.

 # Obligatory word clouds